tc39/proposal-eventual-send/README.md

 ## Details

-To specify eventual-send operations and handled promises, we follow the pattern used to incorporate proxies into JavaScript:  That pattern specified...
+To specify eventual-send operations and delegated promises, we follow the pattern used to incorporate proxies into JavaScript:  That pattern specified...

    * ***internal methods*** that all objects must support.